zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Patricia: I don’t see how that makes a difference.

 Ed: Don’t you?
 What if we have same-sex families?
 W e need to be ready to hand out two “father” or two “mother” nametags.
-There ar e also a lot of stepfamilies with more than one set of parents.
+There are also a lot of stepfamilies with more than one set of parents.

 Patricia: Well, the men are all “fathers” and the “ women” are all mothers – that’s simple.
 I still don’t see the problem.